jollywho/chishiki/README.md

 Author: Kevin Vollmer

 A command-line application for thinking and writing with branches.
-Written in Ruby and uses the {https://github.com/seanohalpin/ffi-ncurses ffi-ncurses} wrapper.
+Written in Ruby and uses the https://github.com/seanohalpin/ffi-ncurses wrapper.

 Installation
 ============